 The Directors' Board is responsible for the strategic direction of the Trust and has overall responsibility for standards, finances and estates.
-The Trust has a Finance, Audit and Resources Committee to support this role, and includes the responsibilities of the audit committee.
+The Trust has two main sub committees, one for Standards and one for Finance, Audit and Risk to support the Board.
+A sub-committee for Leadership Pay is also in place.